sukhik/fybr/src/pages/blog/post9/index.md

 Day Three.

 2pm - Saturday.
 Peel myself out of bed lol.
 I look great!
-My sister brought over donuts from a well-known haunt.
+My sister bought donuts from a well-known haunt.
 I open my mouth and pour a milky cup of instant coffee down my throat.
-My grandma and mom are watching Punjabi movies and I'm pretty excited to watch a Hindi film next.
-I check all my mail that comes here and do the necessary recyling, shredding and sorting.
+My grandma and mom are watching Punjabi movies and I'm excited to watch a Hindi film next.
+I check all my mail and do the necessary recyling, shredding and sorting.
 I eat some kadhi, which is a delicious Indian dish.

 11pm - I drank three craft-ish beers earlier from the grocery store.
 Ate dinner with my family.
-I brang my cat over and bought him some food, too.
+I brang my cat over and bought him some food.
 We're all chillin. $20

-11:30pm - Hindi Film.
+1:00am - Alone time.
+I guess that's how it is when you're breaking up.

-2am - Finally sleep.
+4am - Finally sleep.

+Daily Total: $20

+Day Four.

+Daily Total: